 There is a bit of debate about which direction is best but most people probably do the loop anti-clockwise, keeping the lake on their left for the ride.
-But, there can be strong head winds when going anti-clockwise so some people prefer to tackle the ride from a clockwise direction.
+But, there can be strong head winds when doing this so some prefer to tackle the ride from a clockwise direction.

 As you make your way around the Lake, you'll have the option of riding the Fast path or the Slower path.
 The fastest paths mean cycling on the main roads, and the lakeside paths are a bit slower and more enjoyable.

-The ride around the lake is pretty much flat except for the mountains in the north which suddenly dart up offering some excellent views and riding.
+The ride around the lake is mostly flat except for the mountains in the north which suddenly dart up offering some excellent views and riding.